-This course provides a comprehensive overview of the conceptual and theoretical bases of providing holistic approaches to health and healing.
-Integrative Illness Prevention and Wellness Promotion encompasses how health promotion can be impacted in a variety of cultures and populations through the life span and healthcare systems.
+This course provides a comprehensive overview of the conceptual and theoretical continuum of providing holistic approaches to health and healing.
+Integrative Illness Prevention and Wellness Promotion encompasses health promotion strategies and how wellness can be impacted in a variety of cultures and populations through the lifespan and healthcare systems.